 Promise Financial might not be able to come through, but that doesn’t mean you’re out of financing options for your wedding.
 These three providers might be able to deliver just as well as Promise Financial — or possibly even better.

+SoFi could be the type of lender you're looking for if you want a wedding loan that also helps build your career.
+It offers no-fee personal loans with plenty of additional perks like credit counseling, unemployment security and networking opportunities.
 Interest rates are lower, loan amounts are slightly higher and it comes with an option for longer loan terms than what you would have found with Promise Financial.
-But you’ll need good credit to qualify — excellent for the best rates.
-It doesn’t allow cosigners, but you can apply with your future spouse as a coapplicant as long as you live at the same address.
-Both of you will be equally responsible for paying off the loan.
+But you'll need good credit to qualify — and excellent credit for the best rates.

 Promise Financial might be gone, but there are several options out there.
 LendingClub, SoFi and Even Financial are good places to start.
 But you might want to check our guide to cosigner-friendly lenders if you need help qualifying for a competitive rate.
 Our wedding loans guide can also help you find more wedding-friendly lenders and learn about other financing options.